 Wireless USB (WUSB) is a short-range wireless communication technology for high speed data transmission.
-WUSB Association Models Supplement 1.0 specification [6] supports two association models for creating trust relationships between WUSB hosts and devices:
+WUSB Association Models Supplement 1.0 specification [7] supports two association models for creating trust relationships between WUSB hosts and devices:

-- Cable model utilizes wired USB connection to associate devices.
-Connecting two WUSB devices together is considered as an implicit decision and, hence, the standard does require users to perform additional actions like clicking user interface dialogs. - 2.
+- 1. Cable model utilizes wired USB connection to associate devices.
+Connecting two WUSB devices together is considered as an implicit decision and, hence, the standard does not require users to perform additional actions like accept user prompts. - 2.
 Numeric model requires that the user makes visual comparison between random numbers, which both host and device displays.
-After the user has verified that both numbers are the same, association must be explicitly authorized.
+After the user has verified that both numbers are the same, association must be explicitly authorized, for instance, by clicking accept in the displayed user prompt.